aokealy/pokemon-e/README.md

 FEATURES
 ========

-* Django allows us to create a full functioning website s
+* Django allows us to create a full functioning websites
 * Postgres was used for static files
 * Allauth was used for Autentication
 * stripe was used for the payment system.